srinu2003/Flutter-Lab/exp_2_a/README.md

     ```cmd
     flutter run
     ```
+    Select the appropriate device to run the app.

 8.  - Enter `r` to hot reload the app and see the changes you made to the code.
     - Enter `q` to quit the app.